DanSnow/guard-gulp/README.md

 # Guard::Gulp

-A plugin for guard to run gulp
+A plugin for guard to run gulp.

 After a couple time of thinking.
 I found it to be useless.

 Because gulp have `gulp.watch()`.
 But I have finished this....

 ## Installation